qBraid/qBraid/README.md

 The qBraid-SDK is a platform-agnostic quantum runtime framework designed for both quantum software and hardware providers.

-This Python-based tool streamlines the full lifecycle management of quantum jobs&mdash;from defining program specifications to job submission, and through to the post-processing and visualization of results.
+This Python-based tool streamlines the full lifecycle management of quantum jobs&mdash;from defining program specifications to job submission and through to the post-processing and visualization of results.
 Distinguishing itself through a streamlined and highly-configurable approach to cross-platform integration, the qBraid-SDK *does not assume a fixed target software framework*.
 Instead, it allows providers to dynamically register any desired run input program type as the target, depending on their specific needs.
 These program types are interconnected via a graph-based transpiler, where each program type is represented as a node and supported conversions as edges.
 The breadth, depth, and connectivity of this `ConversionGraph` can be customized by the provider.

 The framework also facilitates the insertion of additional program validations, circuit transformations, and transpiler/compiler steps into its modular pipeline through a comprehensive `TargetProfile`.
 This profile encapsulates both device properties (such as number of qubits, maximum shots, native gate set) and the software requirements (`ProgramSpec`) needed to submit a job, vastly reducing the overhead and redundancy typically associated with cross-platform integrations in quantum computing.